mhosseinsafi/LightBnB/LightBnB_WebApp/README.md

 A simple multi-page Airbnb clone that uses a server-side Javascript to display the information from queries to web pages via SQL queries.

+# Usage

+LightBnB provides the following functionality:

+- User Management:
+Register a new user account
+Log in with an existing user account
+View user details

+- Property Management:
+Browse and search for available properties
+View property details including title, description, photos, price, and average rating Filter properties by owner, price range, and minimum rating Add a new property listing

+- Reservation Management:
+View reservations made by a specific user
+Book a property for a specific date range

+# Technologies Used

+- Node.js
+- Express.js
+- PostgreSQL
+- HTML/CSS
+- JavaScript

 ## Project Structure

 ```